jcruzaxaeon/voli/readme.md

     Omni :: Data
 ```

+## Todo
+- [x] Create a GitHub `Issue` to (establish / discuss) a protocol for building parallel-formats in a team-public manner
+   - [x] Extract specification from readme into its own document: "spec-{codename}.md"
+- [<] Created an issue for: Establish team's `git`-workflow into a document; meet to discuss

 ## Motivation
 - The large amount of inter-related datasets produced by playing `VOLI` should provide fertile ground for establishing a pleasing to (use / read) table-format.
 - This project is also meant to get the team to up to speed on using all features of `git`, and `GitHub`